What is the NFP (Non-Farm Payroll) in Forex and How to Trade it?

 Scalping and day trading are popular strategies around NFP releases due to the high volatility and quick price movements.
 Traders aim to capture small price changes by entering and exiting trades within minutes.

 However, spread widening is normal during such events, and wide spreads are among the worst enemies of a short-term trader.
-Thus, traders might opt-in to wait for a few minutes for the initial volatility to subside before entering on retracement in the direction of the overall trend.
+Thus, traders might opt to wait for a few minutes for the initial volatility to subside before entering on retracement in the direction of the overall trend.

 Utilizing tight stop-loss and take-profit orders is crucial to managing risk in this fast-paced environment.